fcollonval/jupyterlab-tour/README.md

 - Open the Notebook
 - Open the _Property Inspector_ sidebar (the "gears" icon)
 - Open _Advanced Tools_
-- Create a key like:
+- Create a key in _Notebook Metadata_ like:

 ```json5
 {